 In some cases, hormonal changes, especially during puberty, can make gums more sensitive and susceptible to gum disease.

 Gum Infection Treatments

-Scaling and root planing are non-surgical techniques that remove plaque and tartar from above and below the gum line and smoothing down rough regions on the base of the tooth.
-This is done under local anesthesia (planing).
+This non-surgical procedure involves removing plaque and tartar from above and below the gum line and smoothing rough spots on the tooth roots.
+It’s typically done under local anesthesia and effectively treats gum disease.

 Preventing Gum Infection